 The ACM has recently revised its authorship policy in a way that might impact some ITiCSE authors.
 In summary, any person listed as an author on a paper must (1) have made substantial contributions to the work, (2) have participated in drafting/revising the paper, (3) be aware that the paper has been submitted, and (4) agree to be held accountable for the content of the paper.
 The revision is intended to allow enforcement of plagiarism sanctions, but it could impact people who work in large, collaborative research groups, and on postgraduate advisors who have not contributed directly to a paper.
 Prospective authors should read the new policy.
 You should also ensure that your submissions abide by the ACM Conflict of Interest Policy.
 Aligned with this is also the ACM Publications Policy on the Withdrawal, Correction, Retraction, and Removal of Works from ACM Publications and ACM DL.

-Following the SIGCSE conference policies, reviewing for papers is double-blind, including protection of the complete anonymity of the APCs and reviewers during the discussion phase.
+Following the SIGCSE conference policies, reviewing for papers is dual-anonymous, including protection of the complete anonymity of the APCs and reviewers during the discussion phase.

 Only polished work is accepted, as there is no review-revise-review cycle.

-The program and track chairs reserve the right to reject, without review, submissions that are clearly not ready for review, submissions that exceed the specified page limits, submissions that are not formatted as specified, and submissions that do not fall within the computing education scope of the conference.
+The program and track chairs reserve the right to reject, without review, submissions that are clearly not ready for review, submissions that are not anonymised, submissions that exceed the specified page limits, submissions that are not formatted as specified, and submissions that do not fall within the computing education scope of the conference.